 How to register interest in supplying the Council

-We use the South East Business Portal (SEBP) to share information about future tendering opportunities and existing contracts.
-The Portal covers the 74 councils in the South East region so offers suppliers the opportunity to connect with a wide range of potential customers.
-The Portal offers suppliers the opportunity to:
+We use the Kent Business Portal to share information about future tendering opportunities.
+The Portal covers the 12 councils in Kent and offers suppliers the opportunity to:

-If you are not registered you could miss out on Council opportunities.
-Visit the South East Business Portal (SEBP) today and register your company details.
-You may also wish to register on the Supply2 the national lower-value live contract opportunity portal.
+The Council does not hold a select list of suppliers.
+If you are not registered you may miss out on council opportunities.
+Visit the Kent Business Portal today and register your company details.

 The table below shows the estimated amount of time it takes for a service to go through the commissioning and procurement process before it becomes an outsourced contract.

 |Undertake commissioning process using checklist||28 days||The commissioning process might take considerably less than 28 days for a simple service, and possibly more for a large complex service.

 |Consultation||28 days||Consultations may be longer if required by the Kent Compact (up to 12 weeks)|

 |Draft a specification or produce a revised specification||7 days|

 |Advertise for Expressions of Interest (EoIs) and issue Standard Suitability Questionnaire (SQs)||30 days||An SQ will not be required under the EU threshold for goods and services.|

 |Inform deselected parties||1 day|